pb111/Machine-Learning-with-Python/README.md

       - [Exploratory Data Analysis with Python Project](https://github.com/pb111/Exploratory-Data-Analysis-with-Python-Project/blob/master/Exploratory%20Data%20Analysis%20with%20Python.ipynb): This project is all about Exploratory Data Analysis.
 In this project, I explore the Absenteeism at work dataset.
 I discuss univariate and multivariate useful techniques to explore this dataset.

-      - [Data Analysis with Pandas](https://github.com/pb111/Data-Analysis-with-Pandas): In this project, I discuss useful data analysis with pandas techniques.
+      - [Data Analysis with Pandas](https://github.com/pb111/Data-Analysis-with-Pandas): **Pandas** is an open source library for data analysis in Python.
+In this project, I explore pandas and important data analysis tools of pandas.
+I have used the **BlackFriday** dataset downloaded from Kaggle website.

        - [Data Analysis with NumPy](https://github.com/pb111/Data-Analysis-with-NumPy): In this project, I discuss useful data analysis       with numpy techniques.